 - Automated Fingerprint Identification System (FBI)

 Data-Driven Approaches to Crime and Traffic Safety (DDACTS) is a law enforcement operational model supported by a partnership among the Department of Transportation’s National Highway Traffic Safety Administration and two agencies of the Department of Justice: the Bureau of Justice Assistance and the National Institute of Justice.

-DDACTS integrates location-based crime and traffic data to establish effective and efficient methods for deploying law enforcement and other resources.
-Drawing on the deterrent of highly visible traffic enforcement and the knowledge that crime often involves the use of motor vehicles, the goal of DDACTS is to reduce the incidence of crime, crashes, and traffic violations across the country.
+DDACTS integrates location-based crime and traffic crash data to determine the most effective methods for deploying law enforcement and other resources.
+Drawing on the deterrent value of highly visible traffic enforcement and the knowledge that crimes often involve motor vehicles, the goal of DDACTS is to reduce crime, crashes, and traffic violations across the country.

 Using geo-mapping to identify “hot spots”—areas of high incidence of crimes and crashes—DDACTS uses targeted traffic enforcement strategies that play two roles in fighting crime and reducing crashes and traffic violations.
 The model responds to the competing demands for police services that law enforcement executives face every day.